1

 What is an example of a primary job?

-A primary job involves activities that extract natural resources directly from the earth, such as farming, fishing, forestry, mining, or oil and gas extraction.
-These roles typically require knowledge of environmental conditions and may involve the use of specialized tools or equipment.
+A primary job involves activities that extract natural resources directly from the earth or environment, such as farming, fishing, forestry, mining, or oil and gas extraction.
+These roles often require knowledge of environmental conditions, use of specialized tools, and adherence to safety regulations.

 What are some common challenges workers face in the primary sector, and how can they prepare for them?